Blue Card Change of Employer

 Can I change employers immediately with the EU Blue Card?

-Yes, as of November 18, 2023, an official application is no longer necessary.
+Yes, as of November 18, 2023, an official application is no longer required.
 However, within the first 12 months, the immigration authorities can suspend the transfer for up to 30 days if there are doubts about the requirements (Section 18g, Paragraph 4 of the Residence Act).

 Do I still have to report the change?